 To distribute Free To Air channels (see FAQ K.13) within a hotel TV system without the obligation to equip every room with a SAT decoder, you can use QPSK-COFDM transmodulators.
-These devices are able to distribute a series of 4 or 5 channels per transponder received as DTT signals.
+These devices are able to distribute a series of 7/8 channels per transponder received as DTT signals.
 This remodulation offers the benefit of combine them into the existing TV multiband amplifier.

 I have some problems to receive RAI and Mediaset channels: can I receive them using the satellite dish instead of an antenna?

-To program the S/D series transmodulators you need a computer on which to install the OFFEL CONFIGURATOR software.
-This software is free and is supplied with the transmodulators, along with the USB cable that connects the S/D modules to the PC (or You can download it at link http://www.offel.it/ita/Download/Software).
+To program the S/D FLEX series transmodulators you need a computer on which to install the OFFEL MANAGER software.
+This software is free and is supplied with the transmodulators, along with the USB cable that connects the S/D modules to the PC (or You can download it at link https://www.offel.it/ita/Download/Software).

-I have a later version of the OFFEL CONFIGURATOR software than the S/D transmodulators that I have to program: can I have problems?
+I have a later version of the OFFEL MANAGER software than the S/D FLEX transmodulators that I have to program: can I have problems?
 What happens in the opposite case?

-It is always possible to program S/D series transmodulators with the latest version of the OFFEL CONFIGURATOR programming software, since compatibility is ensured even retroactively, but the opposite is not true.
-That is, it is not possible to program the S/D modules if the version of OFFEL CONFIGURATOR installed on the PC is earlier than that of the transmodulators themselves.
+It is always possible to program S/D FLEX series transmodulators with the latest version of the OFFEL MANAGER programming software, since compatibility is ensured even retroactively, but the opposite is not true.
+That is, it is not possible to program the S/D FLEX modules if the version of OFFEL MANAGER installed on the PC is earlier than that of the transmodulators themselves.

-On my PC there is already installed a version of OFFEL CONFIGURATOR Software.
+On my PC there is already installed a version of OFFEL MANAGER Software.
 Have I to update it with the latest version?

 Yes, but only if you purchased new transmodulators that need to be programmed with a newer software version.